yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Add a previously deployed Vault as the template contract for the latest release, to be used by further &#34;forwarder-style&#34; delegatecall proxy contracts that can be deployed from the registry throw other methods (to save gas).
+Add a previously deployed Vault as the template contract for the latest release, to be used by further &#34;forwarder-style&#34; delegatecall proxy contracts that can be deployed from the registry throw other methods (to save gas).

 *Throws if caller isn&#39;t `self.governance`.
 Throws if `vault`&#39;s governance isn&#39;t `self.governance`.
 Throws if the api version is the same as the previous release.
 Emits a `NewVault` event.*